hicknhack-software/keepassxc/docs/QUICKSTART.md

 <img src="./KeeShare/Synchronize-Group.png" height="600" width="800" alt="KeePassXC Group Synchronization Settings">

 ## Technical Details of Sharing
-Sharing relies on the combination of file exports and imports as well as the synchronization mechnism provided by KeePassXC
+Sharing relies on the combination of file exports and imports as well as the synchronization mechanism provided by KeePassXC